 How to: Search for Objects, Definitions, and References (Symbols)

-The Objects pane displays just those items within the Browse scope whose names include the Search String.
-The string is highlighted in each symbol name where it is matched.
+The objects pane displays just those symbol names in the browsing scope that include the search string.
+The string is highlighted in every match.

 To clear the results